Here are some interesting Nepal facts which were chosen and researched by kids especially for kids.

 Many Nepali dishes are vegetarian and do not use meat.
 Meat dishes are made with chicken, pork, mutton and water buffalo as cows are not slaughtered as they are considered sacred animals in Nepal.

-Rice, potatoes (aloo), roti (flatbreads) and dhedo (stiff boiled flour porridge) are common staple foods in Nepal.
+Potatoes (aloo), roti (flatbreads) and dhedo (stiff boiled flour porridge) are common staple foods in Nepal.
+Another Nepali staple food is rice which is eaten with every meal.

-Here are some typical Nepali foods and dishes:
+Here are some typical Nepali dishes and traditional Nepali food:

-Nepalis tend to eat two main meals, the morning meal at around seven o’clock and another meal in the evening meal around seven or eight o’clock, but snacks are eaten throughout the day.
+Nepalis tend to eat two main meals, the morning meal at around seven o’clock and another meal in the evening meal around seven or eight o’clock.

 Cows are considered sacred in Nepal.
 They can be seen wandering in the streets everywhere.
 It is illegal to slaughter cows in Nepal.